chemouna/AlgorithmsCatalog/README.md

 * Whenever a recursion tree for the natural recursive solution to a problem contains the same subproblem repeatedly, and the total number of distinct subproblems

 ## Greedy Algorithms
-follows the problem solving heuristic of making the locally optimal choice at each stage[1] with the hope of finding a global optimum, In mathematical optimization, greedy algorithms solve combinatorial problems having the properties of matroids.
+* follows the problem solving heuristic of making the locally optimal choice at each stage[1] with the hope of finding a global optimum, In mathematical optimization, greedy algorithms solve combinatorial problems having the properties of matroids.

-greedy algorithms have five components:
+* greedy algorithms have five components:
  - A candidate set, from which a solution is created
  - A selection function, which chooses the best candidate to be added to the solution
  - A feasibility function, that is used to determine if a candidate can be used to contribute to a solution
  - An objective function, which assigns a value to a solution, or a partial solution, and
  - A solution function, which will indicate when we have discovered a complete solution

+* Steps to design greedy algorithms:
+- Cast the optimization problem as one in which we make a choice and are left with one subproblem to solve.
+- Prove that there is always an optimal solution to the original problem that makes the greedy choice, so that the greedy choice is always safe
+- Demonstrate optimal substructure by showing that, having made the greedy choice, what remains is a subproblem with the property that if we combine an optimal solution to the subproblem with the greedy choice we have made, we arrive at an optimal solution to the original problem.

+* Greedy-choice property:
+- We can assemble a globally optimal solution by making locally optimal (greedy) choices.  when we are considering which choice to make, we make the choice that looks best in the current problem, without considering results from subproblems.

+* By preprocessing the input or by using an appropriate data structure (often a priority queue), we often can make greedy choices quickly, thus yielding an efficient algorithm.

+* Greedy versus dynamic programming:
+- A dynamicprogramming algorithm proceeds bottom up, whereas a greedy strategy usually progresses in a top-down fashion, making one greedy choice after another, reducing each given problem instance to a smaller one.

+## Dynamic Programming

 ### Longest increasing subsequence